 Provincial government advocacy

 On October 24, 2017, Ontario issued new requirements for all school boards to have policies and procedures in place to support students with certain medical conditions, including diabetes.
-The Policy and Program Memorandum (PPM) comes into effect in September 2018.
+Policy and Program Memorandum (PPM) 161 came into effect in September 2018.